hugobrenet/opensvc-collector-mcp/README.md

 - Collector logic should stay in `core/`.
 - Request and response contracts should stay in `models/`.
 - User-facing tool documentation should stay in `docs/tools/`.
+- New tools should include focused unit tests for their core logic and MCP wrapper behavior.
-- New tools should be validated with compile checks, FastMCP registration, Ruff, and read-only Collector tests.
+- New tools should be validated with pytest, compile checks, FastMCP registration, Ruff, and read-only Collector tests.

 ## Project Status